 1. AI title generation tuned for Cassini

 eBay's Cassini search ranks listings on a mix of relevance, sell-through rate, and listing quality.
 The 80-character title is the single biggest relevance lever you have.
-A solid listing tool generates titles that hit category-specific item specifics first (brand, model, size, colour, material), then adds long-tail modifiers in priority order.
+A solid listing tool generates titles that hit category-specific item specifics first (brand, model, size, color, material), then adds long-tail modifiers in priority order.
 Generic AI title generators that produce keyword salad will tank your impressions.
 Look for tools that train on category-specific top-seller titles, not on a general LLM.

 2. Bulk import with variant flattening

-AliExpress products often ship with 30+ variants — every size and colour combination as a separate SKU. eBay's variant model is more constrained, and naive importers either drop variants or break the listing.
+AliExpress products often ship with 30+ variants — every size and color combination as a separate SKU. eBay's variant model is more constrained, and naive importers either drop variants or break the listing.
 The right tool flattens supplier variants into eBay-compatible groups, prices each variant individually, and keeps stock per variant.

 3. Stock and price monitoring at 10–15 minute intervals